Film and Media Studies

 FMS 237 The Documentary Impulse (4 Credits)

-The drive to represent reality has animated media makers throughout history.
-In the service of this urgent, impossible ambition, documentarians have used myriad forms of media and produced some of each form’s most complex works.
-This course examines how they have done so, concentrating on different approaches to documentary (observational, ethnographic, essayistic, autobiographical) and considering work in photography, film, television, radio/podcasts, websites and virtual reality.
-Throughout the semester, students interrogate the boundaries of the documentary mode, the unique ethical considerations of doing documentary work and the social, cultural and technological factors that shape documentary’s history and current practice.
+The drive to represent reality has animated film makers throughout history.
+In the service of this urgent, impossible ambition, documentarians have produced some of film’s most complex works.
+This course examines how they have done so, concentrating on different approaches to documentary--observational, ethnographic, autobiographical, historical and archivist.
+Throughout the semester, students interrogate the boundaries of the documentary mode; the unique ethical considerations of doing documentary work and the social, cultural, and technological factors that shape documentary’s history and current practice.
 Enrollment limited to 28. {A}

 Fall, Spring, Variable